Baobaobear/MiniBigInteger/README.md

 ## Usage

 Copy all files to your project's path then include them.
+Or run the 'build_singlefile.py' script to generate the single header file.

 ## Operators